-Kira Mamula is the first of its kind Men’s Advocate and founder of ReKognize.
+Kira Mamula is a first of its kind Men’s Advocate and founder of ReKognize.
 Kira’s life passion and purpose is to drive awareness that men matter too, face daily life challenges, and need a supportive community just as much as women.
 Though proud of the women’s movement and their fight for equality, she is laser-focused on empowering men to discover the best form of themselves.
 Kira believes that the definition of masculinity and how men are perceived in today’s society is extremely archaic and in need of its own revolution.
 Men quietly face enormous challenges without much focus or concern for them and their own needs as human beings.
 Her vision is to ignite the spark that will lead to men’s issues having greater importance and concern given to them, as well redefining the “strong, silent type” role that society has forced upon them.
 Her unique philosophies and carefully cultivated perspectives are a blend of social consciousness, positive impact, respectful empathy and meaningful outreach.
 “My goal is for every man I meet to feel heard, valued and more connected in today's society.
 I'm laser focused on men’s personal development, mental health, and in mentoring them through life's twists and turns.
 Each person holds an inner badass, and my greatest joy is in seeing it unleashed!”
 She was educated at The University of Pittsburgh, currently resides in Los Angeles, California, and has lent her extraordinary expertise to some of the largest multinational organizations in the world, including Cox Enterprises and Google.

 A Conversation with Kira